-Now I do believe there are some good products out there, and probably better than this little recipe here if the diaper rash is very severe.
-I can’t say for sure, because we have only had one really ugly diaper rash that took a few days to calm down.
+We have had only one really ugly diaper rash that took a few days to calm down.
 We used this recipe and each day the diaper rash improved.

 How to deal with diaper rash naturally

-- Apply DIY organic diaper rash cream liberally, especially before bed time if their skin looks the slightest bit irritated.
+3. Apply DIY organic diaper rash cream liberally, especially before bedtime if their skin looks the slightest bit irritated.

 - 2 tb Organic Virgin Coconut Oil